 In the blink of an eye, another year has passed.
 Not just any year, but one that’s been called ‘unprecedented’ or ‘extraordinary’ for what it has taught us about living in a pandemic.
 At The FinLab, we’ve moved our transformation programmes, birthday parties and business meetings online.
-Whipping out my trusty iPhone to scan a QR code—to check in, to pay, to participate in an online poll—has become second nature.
-My digital footprints far outnumber my physical ones (if only FitBit counted those).
+Whipping out our smartphones to scan a QR code—to check in, to pay, to participate in an online poll—has become second nature.
+Our digital footprints far outnumber our physical ones (if only Fitbit counted those).

 The challenges of operating in a digital-led landscape can be somewhat intimidating for traditionally run small- and medium-sized enterprises (SMEs).
 Add to that the disruptions that COVID-19 has brought on.
 Some of the business owners we meet ask: How can I operate effectively in the new normal?
 How can I future-proof my business to weather the months ahead?
 How much will going digital cost?
 I don’t know much about technology – how do I even get started?

 But don’t forget that on the flipside of the challenges, the opportunities are just as vast.

 We recently caught up with two SMEs we met through The FinLab’s business transformation programmes, to find out how they have been affected by the pandemic and what words of advice they have for other SMEs that have yet to go digital.
 The first, Artty Groups, produces premium leather fashion accessories and joined our Smart Business Transformation Programme in Thailand in 2019.
 Meanwhile, VCR PLT, which operates two cafes in Malaysia’s Klang Valley, was part of our Jom Transform programme in 2019.